How to become a Sole Trader

 7) Consider taking out business insurance

 Sole Traders are personally liable for all the debts of the business.
-This means that, as a Sole Trader, your personal assets, such as your family home, can be used to settle unpaid business debts.
+This means that, as a Sole Trader, your assets, such as your family home, can be used to settle unpaid business debts.

 It’s worth considering business insurance in cases of any misfortunes that could affect your business, such as fire, flood or theft, public, employer, product liability, or business interruption.
-Talk to your local insurance branch for more information on the types of cover they offer.
+Talk to your local insurance branch for more information on the types of coverage they offer.

-8) Have a bookkeeping system
+8) Set up an online bookkeeping system

 9) Set up your business bank account